stderr-enst/jobefficiency/episodes/01_introduction.md

 Exercise to raise the question if example workload is efficient or not.
 Do we know yet? -> No, we can only tell how long it takes, estimate how much time/resources it consumes, and if there is a relative improvement on a change
 ::::::::::::::::::::::::::::::::::::

+Leading question: Single baseline measurement doesn't say much about the application performance, how can I get an understanding of performance? -> Vary a parameter in the next episode and touch on Slurm options

 :::::::::::::::::::::::::::::::::::::: keypoints